Trade Corridor Enhancement Program (TCEP)

 - Jointly nominated and/or jointly funded.

-The Commission adopted guidelines for the Trade Corridor Enhancement Program on October 18, 2017.
-The guidelines were created in consultation with agencies identified in Governor's Executive Order B-32-15, regional transportation planning agencies, local governments, private industry, and other advocates.
-Prior to adoption of the guidelines, the Commission conducted numerous public workshops throughout the state to solicit input and feedback.
+Program guidelines are created in consultation with agencies identified in Governor's Executive Order B-32-15, regional transportation planning agencies, local governments, private industry, and other advocates.
+Prior to adoption of the guidelines, the Commission conducts numerous public workshops throughout the state to solicit input and feedback.